darrylwest/priority-job-queue/README.md

 ## Overview

-Priority Job Queue iterates over a list of jobs to select the highest priority job to run.
-When a job is selected, it's 'fn' method is called with optional args and callback.
+Priority Job Queue iterates over a list of jobs to select and run the highest priority job.
+When a job is selected, it's 'fn' method is invoked with optional args and callback.
 The JobModel's status changes from 'queued' to 'running' and a status change event is fired.

 When the job completes, the JobModel's status is changed to 'complete' and a status change is again fired.
 The queue also fires a 'queue change' event when a job is removed from the queue.

 Typically jobs run serially but it's possible to run jobs in parallel by adding more than a single job to the JobModel.
 This way, a set of jobs would run to completion before the next job or job set was run.

+The queue is controlled using a real-time clock that cycles each 1/10th of a second to inspect the queue status, find the highest priority job, and run it.
+The real-time chain enables modifying the priority of specific jobs, either up or down after they are added to the queue.

-_Although this module could be used server side, it was designed for client projects that use browserify..._
+_Although this module could be used server side, it was designed for client projects that use browserify.
+The ability to change priorities gives the user the ability to change the typical application behavior as they click through the application..._

 ## Installation